tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval

+Additionally, the following fields are optional:

+- `scraping.schedule` - A scraping schedule for the individual metric; overrides the the one specified in `metricDefaults`

 # Supported Azure Services